RoverRobotics/roverpro-firmware/README.md

 pitstop flash %newhex%
 ```

+### Bootloader expected behavior

+The Power Board firmware is designed to run either alone or on top of the bootloader.

+Depending on the reason the board was reset, the rover will run a different startup procedure.

+ * The bootloader brings up the power bus.
+ * Under most circumstances, the bootloader ends and the firmware launches
+ * Otherwise, the bootloader starts listening for commands.
+    * If the bootloader receives a command[^1], it reads/writes/erases the requested data.
+    * If no command is received for a period (1s), the bootloader ends and firmware launches.

+The two circumstances that will trigger the bootloader are:
+ * Firmware reset (reset command from pitstop via the rover protocol): 1 second
+ * Hardware reset: 10 seconds.

+If the firmware is corrupt or missing, perform a hardware reset by shorting the RESET pins (P6) on the interface board.
+The bootloader will then remain active for an extended period of time (10s), during which you can flash it with `pitstop`.

+Note that a firmware crash or a power-on will not trigger bootload mode.
+Further, before ending the bootloader, it will check whether the program is present.
+If not, it will not proceed to the firmware.

+[^1]: Note that the bootloader uses a different communication protocol from the main powerboard firmware.

 ### Troubleshooting bootloader

  * If booty says "device not responding", it means that either the rover has no booted or the rover is no longer in bootloader mode: